 Stroke, sometimes called a brain attack, is a general name for a variety of disorders that occur within seconds or minutes when the blood supply to the brain is interrupted.
 Approximately 800,000 Americans suffer strokes every year.
 Stroke is a leading cause of death and the leading cause of adult disability in the United States.

 The quality care provided is effectively managed to meet the unique and specialized needs of complex stroke patients.
 We have the critical elements to achieve long-term success and improve outcomes for patients.
-The stroke team is made up of physicians, nurses, social workers, dietitians, rehabilitation professionals, therapists, pharmacists and home care specialists.
+The stroke team is made up of physicians, nurses, advanced practice providers (APP), social workers, dietitians, rehabilitation professionals, therapists, pharmacists and home care specialists.
 The quality care provided is effectively managed to meet the unique and specialized needs of stroke patients.

 When a stroke occurs, our physicians want their patients to receive the most advanced care in the shortest amount of time possible.
 Every patient deserves the very best treatment by our dedicated team of physicians, including our Neurointerventional Radiology service.